Intercontinental Stealth Bomber

 The U.S. Air Force B-2 inventory consists of a total of 20 aircraft, 19 of which are based at Whiteman Air Force Base (AFB) in Missouri, the home of the 509th Bomb Wing.
 One aircraft is assigned to flight-testing at Edwards AFB in California to validate software and weapon systems upgrades.
 One aircraft, the Spirit of Kansas, was lost in 2008 in a crash that occurred during take-off from Andersen AFB in Guam.

 As part of an Air Force contract for maintenance support, B-2 aircraft are periodically sent to Northrop Grumman's Palmdale California facility for depot-level maintenance.
 Northrop Grumman plans to change the way B-2 aircraft are brought in for programmed depot maintenance.
 Every seven years, B-2s have undergone refurbishment in particular to replace the radar-resistant coat, however, according to Northrop Grumman, this cycle can be extended to 10 years, if aircraft have certain minor part replacements done every five years.
 According to Northrop Grumman, if implemented, this will save the Air Force $31 million annually + make 1 additional aircraft available.
+On June 3, 2014, Northrop Grumman Systems Corporation was awarded a contract for B-2 modernization and sustainment with a a ceiling of $9.9 billion.
+The contract requires Northrop Grumman to provide B-2 enhancements, sustainment logistics elements including sustaining engineering, software maintenance and support equipment.
+Also included is programmed depot maintenance of the fleet and other interim contractor support.
+The work is to be completed by May 2019.

-Currently, the DoD is funding the Extremely High Frequency (EHF) Satellite Communications (SATCOM) upgrade of the B-2 which will allow aircraft to connect to the USAF's highly secure Advanced-EHF (AEHF) satellites.
+Currently, the DoD is funding the Extremely High Frequency (EHF) Satellite Communications (SATCOM) upgrade of the B-2, which will allow aircraft to connect to the USAF's highly secure Advanced-EHF (AEHF) satellites.
 Prior to this upgrade, aircraft are using the aging Ultra High Frequency (UHF) Military Satellite Communications (MILSATCOM) system.

 In September 1980, the Air Force issued a request for proposal for the Advanced Technology Bomber (ATB), which was later renamed the B-2 Spirit.